 If you would like to discuss how a slab backsplash can give you the look of luxury at an extremely attractive price or how to budget effectively for a kitchen renovation of your dreams, give us a call at (303) 300-4400 Denver or (303) 688-8279 Castle Rock or visit either of our showrooms.

 Selecting the Perfect Backsplash

 The devil is in the details.
-That certainly is true of selecting a kitchen backsplash – there are almost an unlimited number of factors to consider.
+That certainly is true of selecting a kitchen backsplash – there is almost an unlimited number of factors to consider.
 Below, we highlighted how to use nontraditional materials for a backsplash providing guidance to help assure you select the right materials for your backsplash to achieve the look and feel you want in your kitchen.

 The color scheme of the kitchen is a major factor in determining the type that will be best for you.
 The color should complement the other design aspects of the kitchen.
 For some projects, a dash of bold color helps the backsplash become a focal point in the kitchen.
 Other clients that want a calmer feeling for their kitchens may opt for a white or light gray color scheme.

 The material is as important as color.
 Backsplashes can be used to make a dramatic personal design statement with mixed materials, wood, brick, tile, stone or almost anything that the imagination desires.

 A third consideration is the amount and type of cooking that will take place in your kitchen.
 For our clients who are avid cooks, we suggest a stainless steel or painted glass backsplash because they are easy to clean, plus glass and stainless steel can help round out the design of other components of the kitchen.